neo4j/neo4j-javascript-driver/neo4j-driver-lite/README.md

 driver.close() // returns a Promise
 ```

-otherwise application shutdown might hang or it might exit with a non-zero exit code.
+otherwise the application shutdown might hang or exit with a non-zero exit code.

 ### In web browser